 8. Global Title (GT)

-A global title is an address that comes into play when routing of messages on telecommunications networks happens through the SCCP protocol.
+A global title is an address that comes into play when the routing of messages on telecommunications networks happens through the SCCP protocol.
 This address is theoretically unique but practically changes over time.

 9. International Mobile Subscriber Identity (IMSI)